 Yellow teeth are a common problem in portraits — sometimes the lighting can even make them appear more yellow in photos than they do in person.
 Thankfully, Photoshop has a few good tools for whitening teeth.
 But, there’s a fine line between Barbie white and a realistic white that would make any dentist proud.
 Ben Willmore shares how to whiten teeth in Photoshop in this week’s quick tip.

 Ready to finally understand everything about Photoshop?
-Join Ben Willmore for the class, Adobe® Photoshop® CC: The Complete Guide to truly master this powerful software.
+Join us May 15th – 20th for Photoshop Week 2017 – the only event where we invite 16 World-class Photoshop gurus to show you how to truly master this powerful software.

 First, you’ll probably notice that we’re not actually using Photoshop, but a program bundled with it — Adobe Camera RAW.
 While you can whiten teeth in Photoshop, the adjustment brush tool in Camera RAW makes quick work of yellowed teeth, so for this tutorial, you’ll open your image in Camera RAW.